4DtyU/R-scripting-samples_AnnaBird/README.md

 <pre>
 #### PURPOSE OF THE CODE:
-<p>     Shiny app combines FlowJo-exported stats & experimental metadata and outputs plot-ready tables.
+<p>     Speed up your flow cytometry analysis with the FASTER FACS Shiny App.
-<p>     User can upload raw FACS stats & download processed data ready for GraphpadPrism or Tableau (or Spotfire),
+<p>     FASTER FACS lets you upload your raw data & download processed data ready for
-<p>     thereby automating appx. twenty-five data processing steps.
+<p>     GraphpadPrism, Tableau, or other BI software.
-<p>     Non-proprietary demo data are included.
+<p>     This app automates appx.
+Twenty-five data processing steps.
 <p>
-#### INSTRUCTIONS FOR USE:
+#### HOW DO I USE THIS APP?:
-<p>     Step 1) Download all files (click the green "Code" button above; download .zip folder)
+<p>     Step 1) Download app (click the green "Code" button above; download .zip folder)
 <p>     Step 2) Extract the zip folder contents
 <p>     Step 3) Install both R & R Studio
 <p>     Step 4) Open R Studio and run <b>install.packages("shiny")</b> in the console (this only needs to be done once)